jarviscanada/jarvis_data_eng_RoshanRamesh/README.md

 # Roshan Ramesh .
 Jarvis Consulting

-Experienced recent Electrical Engineering graduate with a knack for creative Problem solving.
-Skills include delegation, organizational, time-management with prioritizing workflow for optimal throughput.
-Disciplined, encouraging, strong communicator and a warm extrovert with the ability to bond among introverts with ease.
-As an Electrical Engineering Graduate aiming to shift into Software(Data), the Jarvis training program promised exactly what was required to hone the data engineering skills through its rigourous industry standard mentoring.
-Keen to apply learned skills from jarvis in software and IT to improve client, users, employees and administration QOE.
+Experienced recent Electrical Engineering graduate with a knack for creative Problem-solving.
+Skills include delegation, organization, time-management with prioritizing workflow for optimal throughput.
+Disciplined, encouraging, strong communicator, and a warm extrovert with the ability to bond among introverts with ease.
+As an Electrical Engineering Graduate aiming to shift into Software(Data), the Jarvis training program promised exactly what was required to hone the data engineering skills through its rigorous industry-standard mentoring.
+Keen to apply learned skills from Jarvis in software and IT to improve clients, users, employees, and administration QoE.

 ## Skills